 Health carers warn that the most common dental disease among pets is periodontal disease.
 Nearly 80% of dogs can suffer from it at some level.
 At the same time, dog owners are well aware of the condition — fortunately.

 Periodontal disease can be the root cause of liver, kidney, and heart issues in dogs.
-And the best way to prevent it is dental care.
+And the best way to prevent it is through dental care.

 Try to take care of: